Mileva Marić: Debate over co-authorship

-Proponents claim Joffe was erroneously attributing the addition of the name Marity, Marić's official name, to a "non-existent" Swiss custom.
-Others have argued that it's unlikely Joffe saw the papers before they were published, and also unlikely he would have remembered the exact name on the papers if he did.
+Proponents claim that Joffe was erroneously attributing the addition of the name Marity, Marić's official name, to a "non-existent" Swiss custom.
+Others have argued that it is unlikely Joffe saw the papers before they were published, and also unlikely he would have remembered the exact name on the papers if he did.

 Mileva told a Serbian friend, referring to 1905, that "we finished some important work that will make my husband world famous."
-Historians Highfield and Carter argue that this statement is "hometown folklore."
+Historians Highfield and Carter G. Woodson argue that this statement is "hometown folklore."

 Debate over collaboration

 Some of the debate over whether Marić collaborated with Einstein is based on their letters: